OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

    provider list or the JWT can not be verified by the associated key then a warning MUST be shown indicating the client identifier cannot be fully verified.
+1. The `software_statement` MUST contain a `jwks` or `jwks_uri` claim that provides the public keys which the provider can use to verify the client assertion in during the code flow.
+If the registration only supports the implicit flow this field is not required.
 1. [OAuth 2.0 Dynamic Client Registration Protocol][dyn-client-reg] is to be extended to [OpenID Connect Dynamic Client Registration 1.0][openid-dyn-client-reg].
 This effectively amounts to requiring the